Adapting, Fast and Slow: On Few-Shot Transportability of Compositions: Introduction

 Domain adaptation in prediction tasks involving covariates $X$ and label $Y$ has been studied in the literature \citep{ben-david-2006,NIPS2007_42e77b63,conf/colt/MansourMR09,ben2010theory,Hanneke2010,Hanneke2019,hanneke2024more}, where various notions of divergence between the source and target $X$ distribution are used as proxies for domain-relatedness.
 Other work in this area leverages distributional assumptions relating source and target, e.g., \citet{blitzer2011, bendavid2003, baxter2000, baxter1997} where learning in the source yields smaller complexity for learning in the target, e.g., through learning a shared \emph{representation}.
+Adjacent lines on compositional generalization in seq2seq, algorithmic composition, and independent causal mechanisms are surveyed in \Cref{app:related-comp-gen}.